Increment and Decrement Operators in Python

 Here are some examples:

-Here is the basic uses of Python subtraction assignment operator:
+Here are the basic uses of the Python subtraction assignment operator:

 customers_waiting = 20